 2.1.j.
 Use only ropes, belay devices, and belay anchors that are provided by the WELL.
 Ropes for lead climbing are provided upon request for those who have completed the lead climbing test.
 Personal equipment is not permitted with the exception of their own shoes, chalk bag, and harness upon inspection by a climbing wall attendant.

-2.1.m.
-When equipped, harnesses must be doubled-backed at the waist and leg loop buckles when worn by the climber and belayer while climbing on ropes.
+2.1.n.
+Harnesses must be doubled-backed at the waist and leg loop buckles when worn by the climber and belayer while climbing on ropes.

-2.1.o.
+2.1.p.
 Proper attire is required, including footwear on the climbing wall; climbing shoes are available for checkout at the equipment desk.

-2.1.p.
+2.1.q.
 Horseplay or rough-housing is not permitted.

-2.1.q.
+2.1.r.
 Wearing the following jewelry is not permitted while climbing: jewelry on hands, loose fitting necklaces, and hoop earrings.